 After returning to Hershey we then found out that I too along with my mom and my brother are all carriers of this cancer gene.
-Leading me to have a full hysterectomy just a few months ago. --my grandmother had ovarian cancer and that is where all this genetics comes from!
+Leading me to have a full hysterectomy just a few months ago.
+My grandmother had ovarian cancer and that is where all these genetics come from!

 You have no idea what a burden was lifted with those words!
 No, my child was not healed, and yes, she was still suffering, however we knew she would be well taken care of.
-I wasn’t sure exactly what all Four Diamonds was about, until I realized all these supporters such as Child life, music therapy, art therapy, Psychologist, and chaplain as well as our social worker were all positions placed in the hospital for family’s like ours.
+I wasn’t sure exactly what all Four Diamonds was about, until I realized all these supporters, such as child life, music therapy, art therapy, psychologist, and chaplain, as well as our social worker, were all positions placed in the hospital for families like ours.
 This alone is huge, but they go above and beyond to also cover ALL the medical treatment costs for Allyson 100%.

 It’s also a blessing to watch Ally form positive relationships with all sorts of hospital staff, she is constantly making them all smile with simply her presence!!